House of Riste and Nikola Vankovski

-The House of Riste and Nikola Vankovski, also surnamed Pangovski, is a historical house in Galičnik that is listed as Cultural heritage of North Macedonia.
+The House of Riste and Nikola Vankovski, also surnamed Pangovski, is a historical house in Galičnik that is listed as cultural heritage of North Macedonia.
 It is in ownership of one branch of the family of Pangovski/Vankovski.

 Family history

 The Pangovski/Vankovski has its roots from the Duruzovci/Duruzovski family.
-There are two theories of the background of the Doruzovci: the first one is that they originated from the city of Durres (modern day Albania) and the second being that Ilija's (one of the progenitors) grand father got the nickname Duruz that has a Turkish origin.
+There are two theories of the background of the Doruzovci: the first one is that they originated from the city of Durrës (modern day Albania) and the second being that Ilija's (one of the progenitors) grand father got the nickname Duruz that has a Turkish origin.